Destination Guide

 52 km²

-About Gombe Stream National Park
+Why travel to Gombe Stream National Park

 Gombe Stream National Park, Tanzania's smallest national park at just 52 square kilometers, holds an outsized place in primate research history.
 This is where Dr. Jane Goodall began her pioneering chimpanzee studies in 1960, research that revolutionized our understanding of primate behavior and continues today.